Homemade in Studio Archival Photographs 309.827.4606

-Yet today, we often hear so many new photographers trying to convince the gullible public that any amateur color lab will produce prints that are identical to professional work.
-These same button pushing camera operators have never spent a day in a darkroom, let alone long enough time to learn how to produce a professional photographic print.
+Yet today, we often hear so many new photographers trying to convince the gullible public that an amateur color lab will produce prints that are identical to professional work.
+These same button pushing camera operators have never spent a day in a darkroom, let alone enough time to learn how to produce a professional photographic print.
 They are clueless.
 Is it any wonder?

 Very few photographers will make the investment necessary to have the capability of producing their own prints.
 But how the finished print looks is only one of the reasons that Denis Photographers has made this investment.

 Color labs use traditional photographic color paper that must be developed in chemistry.
 Color is achieved using three dye layers in the paper.
 It is the same technology that began in the late 1960’s.